Ground state properties of trapped boson system with finite-range Gaussian repulsion: Exact diagonalization study

 \\

-We first examine quantum correlation through the dependence of von Neumann entropy $S_{1}$ on the interaction range $\sigma$ of the Gaussian potential~(\ref{gip}).
+We first examine the dependence of von Neumann entropy $S_{1}$ on the interaction range $\sigma$ of the Gaussian potential~(\ref{gip}).
 The results are presented in Fig.~\ref{fig:l0_qent} where the values of entropy $S_{1}$ are plotted as a function of $\sigma$ for a system of $N=2,\,4,\,8,\,12$ and $16$ bosons in the angular momentum subspace $L_{z}=0$.
-We observe that for a fixed value of $\sigma$, the entropy $S_{1}$ gains a large value with increase in number of particles $N$.
-However, for a given number of bosons $N$, the value of $S_{1}$ decreases with $\sigma$ and the decrease in $S_{1}$ becomes linear at large values of $\sigma < 1$.
-The dependence of $S_{1}$ on $\sigma$ is qualitatively similar for all $N$-boson system studied here.
-It is interesting to note that for relatively large number of particles $N \ge 8$, the entropy $S_{1}$ decreases sharply with increasing $\sigma$ as the correlation per particle increases with increasing $N$.
-Accordingly, $S_{1}$ {\it versus} $\sigma$ plot for $N=16$ bosons, the largest system considered in our case, is the steepest. \\
+For a given $N$, the value of $S_{1}$ decreases with increase in $\sigma$ and becomes linear at large values of $\sigma \ (< 1)$.
+The dependence of $S_{1}$ on $\sigma$ is qualitatively similar for all $N$-boson systems studied here.
+It is interesting to note that for relatively large particle numbers $N \ge 8$, the entropy $S_{1}$ decreases sharply with increasing $\sigma$ as the quantum correlation increases with increasing $N$.
+Accordingly, $S_{1}$ {\it versus} $\sigma$ plot for $N=16$, the largest system considered in our case, is the steepest. \\